sushaz9/reading-notes/learning-markdown.md

 - points

 **bold text**

 _italics_

-Markdown offers further advantages such as the flexibility of being able to use it quickly and easily with any computing system, and is completely free to all users.
+Markdown offers further advantages such as the flexibility of being able to use it quickly and easily with any computing system, and is completely free to all users! 😎

 ## Summary